Brewers vs. Phillies Player Props Betting Odds

 Schwarber Stats

-- Schwarber has recorded at least one hit in three games in a row.
-During his last five outings he is batting .190 with three home runs, two walks and three RBI.
+- Schwarber has hit safely in four games in a row.
+During his last five outings he is hitting .238 with three home runs, three walks and four RBI.

 Schwarber Recent Games